iiasa/gidden_ar6_reanalysis/README.md

 # Figures

-All figures in the main text can be regenerated using the notebooks
+All figures in the main text can be regenerated using the notebooks in `figures`

-- `figures/figure_1.ipynb`
-- `figures/figure_2.ipynb`

 # SI